 Distributed throughout Canada and the United States by BioTEPP Inc., VIROSOFTTM CP4 is the short- and long-term response to the attack of codling moth, an insect that is still active and found in the major fruit areas of North America and Canada.

-A highly effective viral biopesticide, made from Granulovirus cydia pomonella(CpGV), VIROSOFTTMCP4 is only harmful to codling moth, allowing all other beneficial insects to perform their tasks.
+An effective viral biopesticide, made from Granulovirus cydia pomonella(CpGV), VIROSOFTTMCP4 is only harmful to codling moth, allowing all other beneficial insects to perform their tasks.

 Used in organic and conventional production, it not only helps to reduce codling populations, but also helps to reduce the spread of chemical pesticides and their residues.